-A Curtin Access Plan (CAP) is a document provided by Disability Services that outlines the study and assessment adjustments recommended for you as a student with a disability/medical condition or a carer of a person with disability to enable equitable access to their studies and assessments.
+A Curtin Access Plan (CAP) is a document that outlines the reasonable adjustments recommended for a student with a disability/medical condition or a carer of a person with disability to enable equitable access to their studies and assessments.

-An AccessAbility advisor will negotiate the content of the CAP is negotiated with you and it will only contain information that you agree to release.
+An AccessAbility advisor will negotiate the content of the CAP with you and it will only contain information that you agree to release.
 It can include information about your disability/medical condition if you wish to disclose this information.

 A CAP has an end date after which it is not valid.
-This date is determined by the disability advisor dependent on a number of factors.
+This date is determined by the AccessAbility advisor depending on a number of factors.
 In some cases it is valid for the duration of your course.

-It’s your responsibility to ensure that relevant university staff, particularly your unit coordinators, have a copy of your CAP each semester.
+It’s your responsibility to ensure that your unit coordinators have a copy of your CAP each semester.

-Once you’ve discussed your situation with the disability advisor and provided the required medical documentation, your CAP will be developed or updated in consultation with you.
+Once you’ve discussed your situation with the AccessAbility advisor and provided the required health professional documentation, your CAP will be developed or updated in consultation with you.

-If you prefer to have your CAP distributed by Disability Services, a disability advisor can forward a copy to your unit coordinator/s or other nominated staff.
-Make sure that you provide the disability advisor with the contact details of the relevant staff each semester.
+If you prefer to have your CAP emailed by AccessAbility Services, an AccessAbility advisor can forward a copy to your unit coordinator/s or other nominated staff.
+Make sure that you provide the AccessAbility advisor with the contact details of the units and unit coordinators staff each semester.

-Once presented to an academic staff member, while your confidentiality will be respected as much as possible, your CAP may be shared with other staff within the school/faculty if it is necessary in order to provide the adjustments or support you require.
+While your confidentiality is respected, your CAP may be shared with other staff within the school/faculty, if necessary, to provide the adjustments or support you require.

 End of semester exams: These exams are usually run by the Examinations office.
 Your exam arrangements will be valid for the duration of your CAP.
 The deadline for making requests or adjusting exam arrangements is three weeks prior to the start of the examination period.